What Actually Is Menopause?

 The new way forward: High FSH is simply the body’s marker of transition.
 Instead of seeing it as a problem, we can view it as the brain resetting the hormonal compass.
 The new equilibrium allows us to shift into a stable, steady phase: one not ruled by monthly fluctuations.

-The Whole-Body Shift
+The Whole-Body shift

 WTF Is Inflammaging?

-This word combines inflammation and ageing.
-As estrogen declines, the body naturally shifts into a higher baseline of low-grade inflammation.
-Over time, this silent background “fire” is linked to heart disease, dementia, arthritis, diabetes and faster biological ageing.
+As estrogen and testosterone decline, the body naturally shifts into a higher baseline of low-grade inflammation.
+Muscle tissue becomes less metabolically active, recovery slows, and small inflammatory signals linger instead of clearing.
+This silent background “fire” is linked to heart disease, dementia, arthritis, diabetes and faster biological ageing.

 Factors that promote inflammaging:

-Saturated and trans fats, fructose and high GI foods, refined carbs
+Saturated and trans fats, fructose and high-GI foods, refined carbs

 Obesity and weight gain